Algebraic twists of modular forms and Hecke orbits: Distribution of twisted Hecke orbits and horocycles

 \begin{proof}[Proof of Corollary~\ref{cor-dist-supermorse}] We now consider a non-constant polynomial $\phi$ of degree $\deg\phi\geq 1$.
 The probability measure~(\ref{eq-short-supermorse}) satisfies

 where

 for $t\in\Ff_p$.
-By \S \ref{ex-fiber-count}, $K$ is a Fourier trace weight (not necessarily isotypic), whose Fourier transform is therefore also a Fourier trace weight, given by
+By \S \ref{ex-fiber-count}, $K$ is a Fourier trace function (not necessarily isotypic), whose Fourier transform is therefore also a Fourier trace function, given by

-By Proposition~\ref{pr-shifted}, we can express $\hat K$ as a sum of at most $\deg(\phi)$ weights $\hat K_i$ which are irreducible trace weights with conductors bounded by $M$.
+By Proposition~\ref{pr-shifted}, we can express $\hat K$ as a sum of at most $\deg(\phi)$ functions $\hat K_i$ which are irreducible trace functions with conductors bounded by $M$.
 The contribution from the terms $\hat K_i$ is then treated by the previous proof. \end{proof}